tml3nr/RuneOS-1/README.md

 # build script
 create-rune.sh
-# if download is too slow or errors occured, ctrl+c and run create-rune.sh again
+# if download is too slow or errors occured, press Ctrl+C and run create-rune.sh again
 ```

 - **Finish** - If unattended, scroll up to look for any errors.